Areichao/ASL-Detector/README.md

 https://www.kaggle.com/models/sayannath235/american-sign-language/

 # How to run
-open the project preferably in a virtual or conda environment pip install -r requirements.txt should run after this, may take up to a couple of minutes to load the program
+- open the project preferably in a virtual or conda environment
+- install dependies via: pip install -r requirements.txt
+- should run after this, may take up to a couple of minutes to load the program

 # Individual Contribution
 Annabel Chao